sjmayotte/route53-dynamic-dns/README.md

 ```

 ## Docker
-This image is built using official [`node:alpine`](https://hub.docker.com/_/node/) DockerHub image, which runs on the popular [Alpine Linux project](http://alpinelinux.org).
+This image is built using official [`node:alpine`](https://hub.docker.com/_/node/) image, which runs on the popular [Alpine Linux project](http://alpinelinux.org).
 Alpine Linux is much smaller than most distribution base images (~5MB), which leads to much slimmer images in general.

 ### Pull Image
 ```bash